DAMTP PhD Opportunities

 - Mathematical Biology: BBSRC Doctoral Training Programme in Biosciences

 The minimum entry requirement is a 1st class honours degree after a four-year course in mathematics, physics or engineering, or a three-year degree plus a postgraduate course on advanced applied mathematics and theoretical physics.
-Please note that a very large majority of the successful applicants for PhD studentships with the HEP, GR and QI groups will have taken Part III of the Mathematical Tripos.
+Please note that a very large majority of the successful applicants for PhD studentships with the High Energy Physics (HEP), General Relativity & Cosmology (GR), and Quantum Information (QI) groups will have taken Part III of the Mathematical Tripos.
 Further information for external applicants for PhD places in Theoretical Physics can be found here.

 Home students and European Union (EU) students who have completed three years of full-time higher education in the UK are normally fully supported (fees and maintenance) by Research Council awards during their three years of research.
 Other EU students are eligible for fees support only by Research Councils.